 Having a professional background in parenting and wellness would make you think that being the parent of a child with ADHD would have been a breeze.
-While there were benefits there were times when my family and I needed support, guidance and a sounding board to figure out management and treatment options.
+While there were benefits there were times when my family and I needed support, guidance and a sounding board to figure out our options.
 We were exactly the same as all the other families living with the daily challenges of ADHD.
-Needless to say, I have run many “experiments” trying to figure out what would work for my son and us as a family.
-It is a life long process for all of us.
-With every year bringing different challenges, we are never “through” learning.
+Needless to say, I have run many “experiments” trying to figure out what would work for us.
+We are never “through” learning.

 About 15 years ago, Lee Gehrls and I teamed up to educate parents and professionals.
-My position is the Parent Education Specialist at Resource Training and Solutions, an agency that offers parenting classes to the community for parents of school aged children.
-We offer many classes annually on a variety of topics.
-One of the reoccurring topics is ADHD.
-We have hosted many different presenters on many different aspects of that disorder.
-We have expanded the workshops to include children’s mental health issues because 30% – 50% of kids with ADHD will also have a co-existing mental health condition (e.g. anxiety, depression, anger, obsessive-compulsive disorder, etc).
-By working with A-D-A-MSM our workshops have provided educational opportunities to families who were struggling with ADHD and also families whose kids have mental health disorders without ADHD.
+My position was the Parent Education Specialist at Resource Training and Solutions, an agency that offered parenting classes to the community for parents of school-aged children.
+One of the recurring topics was ADHD.
+We expanded the workshops to include children’s mental health issues because 30%–50% of kids with ADHD will also have a co-existing mental health condition (e.g. anxiety, depression, anger, obsessive-compulsive disorder, etc).
+By working with A-D-A-M our workshops provided educational opportunities to families who were struggling with ADHD and also families whose kids had mental health disorders without ADHD.
 We expanded another step by offering information to educators and by stocking a Media Center with materials on parenting, behavior and discipline issues, chores, ADHD and children’s mental health disorders to cover just a few of the many topics.
-All the Media Center materials are available for the community to check out for a nominal fee.
+All the Media Center materials were available for the community.

-Working with A-D-A-MSM all these years made my joining the board a natural progression as a professional and a Mom.
+Working with A-D-A-M all these years made my joining the board a natural progression as a professional and a mom.
 My son who was diagnosed with ADHD as a young child is now a young adult.
-Whether I’m in a workshop planning meeting with Lee or a board meeting, the needs of the child and family are always at the center of the workshops we offer.
 I have learned much over the years because of hosting all those workshops.
 My hope is that through experience and education, more families will be educated and learn to grow with ADHD.

 - B.S. in Home Economics and Family Education from UW-Stout in 1974